smangham/project-novice/_episodes/06-project.md

 > > Normally, we wouldn't just merge a branch into `dev` then `dev` straight into `master`- we'd merge several fixes or new features into `dev`, then merge to `master` and make a release.
 > {: .solution}
 {: .challenge}

+Now you should have a good idea of the skills and techniques required to manage a project successfully!

 {% include links.md %}